The Cubs’ 10 Most Memorable Games

 Cubs fans, starved for a title, weren’t content with watching the game on TV 350 miles away from Cleveland; they used third-party ticket sources to descend upon Progressive Field and make up anywhere from 30-50% of the 38,000-plus in attendance.
 And they were heard loud and often early on, from Dexter Fowler’s home run to lead off the game to the top of the fifth when they extended the lead to 5-1.
 A half-inning later, a wild pitch from Jon Lester—having just replaced Chicago starter Kyle Hendricks—brought in two runs and cut the lead to two, but 39-year-old greybeard catcher David Ross (playing his final game) muted the Indians’ revived vibe with a solo shot in the sixth to make it 6-3.
 The score held until the bottom of the eighth when Cleveland rallied to tie the game off exhausted closer Aroldis Chapman, whose energetic fastball had been sapped of power a day after what many considered a superfluous appearance in Game Six when the Cubs were well ahead.

 After both teams came up empty in the ninth, a pocket of rain moved over Cleveland, bringing out the tarps for a 17-minute delay.
 The Cubs needed the break more than the Indians, and outfielder Jason Heyward took advantage by assembling his teammates under the stands for a players-only meeting and gave a rally cry worthy of Henry V at Agincourt.
 The tarps removed, the Cubs didn’t waste any time; they placed two men on base, and both scored on separate hits from Ben Zobrist and Miguel Montero.
-The Indians desperately tried to respond in kind, but their tenth-inning rally fell a run short; as third baseman Kris Bryant charged Michael Martinez’s slow roller toward him with two outs, the smile on his face was authentic as could be, happy acknowledgment that his throw to first would end eons of lovable losing in Wrigleyville.
+The Indians desperately tried to respond in kind, but their 10th-inning rally fell a run short; as third baseman Kris Bryant charged Michael Martinez’s slow roller toward him with two outs, the smile on his face was authentic as could be, happy acknowledgment that his throw to first would end eons of lovable losing in Wrigleyville.

 September 23, 1908: The Merkle Boner

-One of baseball’s most legendary gaffes greatly benefited the Cubs and ultimately allowed them to advance toward their last World Series title to date.
+One of baseball’s most legendary gaffes greatly benefited the Cubs and ultimately allowed them to advance towards their last World Series title to date.
 At New York’s Polo Grounds, the Cubs were trying to force overtime in the ninth against the Giants, who were threatening with runners at the corners and two outs.
 Al Birdwell next singled and knocked in what appeared to be the winning run—except that Fred Merkle, the runner on first, never advanced to second on the play.
 Chicago second baseman Johnny Evers, a glutton for the rulebook, noted this and shouted for the ball, which was lost within the criss-crossing pandemonium of players and celebrating fans.
 But he eventually retrieved “a” ball and tagged second base to technically force out Merkle and cancel out the run—too late for Merkle, who was desperately sought out by a handful of Giant teammates who had caught onto what was happening.
 Fortunately for Evers, umpire Hank O’Day witnessed the whole event and ruled Merkle out to void the run.

 The ensuing controversy became daily headline fodder for the next few weeks; the New York press howled, the Giants protested, Christy Mathewson threatened never to pitch again, and even the Cubs were left unhappy after the game was officially ruled a tie on account of darkness, believing they should have been given a forfeit win because the on-field rush of Giant fans made continuing the game impossible.
 NL president Harry Pulliam ruled that the game would only be made up if the two teams finished the season tied.
 Two weeks after the Merkle Boner, they would be.